gwenn/lemon-rs/README.md

 [LEMON parser generator](https://www.sqlite.org/src/doc/trunk/doc/lemon.html) modified to generate Rust code.

-Lemon source and SQLite3 grammar were last synced as of october 2021.
+Lemon source and SQLite3 grammar were last synced as of may 2022.

 ## Unsupported